Demola360/Inventory-Intelligence-Dashboard/docs/business-case.md

 **Awareness of discounts, promotions, and seasonality**, a product selling three times its normal rate during a promotion shouldn't trigger a phantom inventory alert.

-**A staff feedback loop**, allowing the system to learn from real check outcomes over time, gradually reducing false positives and giving a real, measured accuracy figure instead of an illustrative one.
+**A staff feedback loop**, allowing the system to learn from real check outcomes over time, which is also the only way to responsibly move the threshold toward a tighter target like 1 to 2% without just guessing.

 ## Possible next steps

 - Add hourly or day-of-week baselines instead of a single flat velocity
 - Build the feedback mechanism to log real outcomes of flagged checks, enabling actual accuracy measurement
+- Use that feedback data to test whether a higher threshold or a different model can responsibly bring the flagged percentage down toward an operational target, rather than raising the threshold blind
 - Connect simulated shelf-location and pricing data to a real inventory system